 Associate Director Enterprise and Research Impact: Kevin Forshaw

 Kevin Forshaw has been engaged in supporting the Marine and Maritime sector for over 15 years, acting as the interface between Universities, Research Organisations and Industry.
-He established a Marine Thematic Group whilst working for the European Commission’s Innovation Relay Centre, and has since worked for 3 Universities before joining the NOC.
-He has established numerous collaborative research projects focussed on vessel efficiency, and now increasingly Marine Autonomous Systems, that have leveraged many £millions of EC and UK public funding.
+He established a Marine Thematic Group while working for the European Commission’s Innovation Relay Centre, and has since worked for 3 Universities before joining the NOC.
+He has established numerous collaborative research projects focused on vessel efficiency, and now increasingly Marine Autonomous Systems, that have leveraged many millions of EC and UK public funding.